arhohuttunen/starter-academic/content/post/spring-boot-webclient-mockwebserver/index.md

 `WebClient` default behavior is to throw `WebClientException` for any 4xx or 5xx HTTP status codes.
 In the rest of our code, we could write an exception handler to handle that gracefully.
 We should also be able to trust that the `WebClient` default behavior works.

 However, sometimes we need to handle these errors a little differently.
-For example, we might want to do some specific actions or throw our custom exception.
+For example, we might want to do some specific actions on error or throw our custom exception.

 The Exchange Rate API that we are using in the example can also return error responses.
 Let's say we want to throw an exception in such cases: